lilyso/work-day-scheduler/README.md

 - User can add their appointments and notes to the schedule for business hours.
 - Current date is displayed.
-- Time blocks will show if in the past, present or future so that the user is able to see upcoming appointments clearly.
+- Time blocks will show if appointment is in the past, present or future so that the user is able to see upcoming events clearly.

 ## Screenshots